AdamTuraj/Hackboard/README.md

   - 1 CAN Interface
   - 1 UART Interface
   - 18 PWM Pins
-  - 9 Analog / ADC's
+  - 9 ADC's (Analog pins)
   - 2 DAC's
   - 1 OPAmp
 - Arduino Uno Shield Compatible
 - Same hole arrangement as Arduino UNO[^2]
 - Extended header pads for easy probing
 - Micro SD card slot
-- Onboard MOSFET capable of powering up to 54W
+- PWM Addressable MOSFET capable of powering up to 54W
 - 3 addressable LED's
+- Barrel jack supporting up to 32V at 54W
+- USB C port for flashing and power

-[^1]: Only one may be use when SD card in use
+[^1]: Only one may be used when an SD card is in use
-[^2]: Bottom right hole moved slightly up to due spacing issues
+[^2]: The bottom right hole moved slightly up due to spacing issues

+## Assembly

+> [!WARNING]
+> This board CANNOT be assembled through JLCPCB due to many of the parts not being available at LCSC.
+Alternatives are using different PCB manufacturers or assembling it yourself

+The BOM can be found in the production folder or the Digikey list [here](https://www.digikey.ca/en/mylists/list/ZCMK6FII4Q).

+The extra MOSFET and related circuitry on pin 13 does not need to be soldered for the board to function (hence the DNP).

+### Jumpers

+JP1 and JP2 are jumpers that can be soldered/desoldered to achieve certain functionality

+JP1 must be bridged to enable the addressable LED's\nJP2 must be left unbridged if the MOSFET is soldered

+### Flashing Arduino Bootloader

+> [!NOTE]
+> You must have an STLink to continue.
+They can be bought standalone or with a Nucleo board

+Further guidance will be updated when I receive the board and can attempt to flash it.
+For now refer to the [STM32duino wiki](https://github.com/stm32duino/Arduino_Core_STM32/wiki/Getting-Started) on how to get it Arduino compatible

+## License

+Hackclub is licensed under the GNU General Public License.
+See the full license text in [LICENSE](LICENSE)